jcrippen/tlingit-roots/README.md

 * `affix` – an affix not identifiable as a separate word
 * `interj` – an interjection or exclamation
 * `name` – a proper name of a place, person, etc.

+## Representation of roots

+Tlingit roots form two classes: variable and invariable.
+These two classes and their various subclasses are represented in the roots list with particular orthographic conventions.
+These conventions differ slightly from the orthography used for the rest of the language.

+Variable roots have multiple surface forms that depend on phonological and inflectional context.
+The variation in surface forms is mostly tone and length.
+Variable roots do not have an underlying specification of either tone or length, so their representations are not pronounceable forms.
+In contrast, invariable roots have one surface form regardless of context.
+The representations of invariable roots are therefore pronounceable.

+The following list illustrates the representation of invariable roots.
+Note the use of a grave accent to indicate low tone where it might be ambiguous.
+This is omitted where there is a high tone vowel in a neighbouring syllable.

+* `√tsàa` [tsʰàː] CV̀V̀
+* `√dzée` [tsíː] CV́V́
+* `√.àas` [ʔàːs] CV̀V̀C
+* `√ÿáash [ɰáːʃ] CV́V́C
+* `√hélʼk` [héɬʼk] CV́CC
+* `√náalx̱` [náːɬχ] CV́V́CC
+* `√háachʼi` [háːtʃʼì] CV́V́CV̀
+* `√haakʼú` [hàːkʼʷú] CV̀V̀CV́
+* `√ÿaax̱áḵw` [ɰàːχáqʷ] CV̀V̀CV́C
+* `√tlʼéekʼát` [tɬʼíːkʼát] CV́V́CV́C

+The following list illustrates the representation of variable roots.
+Note the lack of tone on the vowels.

+* `√tla` /tɬʰa/ CV
+* `√tlaʰ` /tɬʰa/ CVʰ
+* `√tan` /tʰan/ CVC
+* `√taʼw` /tʰaw/ CVʼC

+The CVʰ roots differ from CV roots in appearing in suffixed forms with low tone where high tone would otherwise be expected.
+The CVʼC roots differ from CVC roots in having high tone where low tone would otherwise be expected.
+The representations are due to Tongass Tlingit where CVʰ roots had breathy vowels instead of plain vowels, and CVʼC roots had glottalized vowels instead of plain vowels.